stephen-kern/JATE/README.md

 ## Description

 JATE is a Progressive Web App!
 It is a text editor that a user can use in the browser or download it to their machine!
+JATE uses Webpack to compile js files into a bundle and uses idb / indexedDB for in browser storage.

 ## Table of Contents